LukeGarrigan/profit-genie/README.md

 - [ ] Write some integration tests
 - [x] Ability to click a matched bet to open it and view the entire description
 - [ ] Liquibase implementation for schema modifications
+- [ ] Sort out dependencies, they're a little all over the place